 by Simon Briffa | 1 April 2021

 Everyone experiences some form of stress in their lives.
 Be that stress at home or work, we all struggle from time-to-time.
 But stress isn’t always a bad thing.
-In fact, stress can be a benefit just as much as it can be a hinder – if you know how to manage it and use it to your advantage.
-Our Internal Talent & Wellbeing Manager Simon Briffa looks at what you can do to help manage stress and remain healthy and motivated..
+In fact, stress can be a benefit just as much as it can be a hinderance – if you know how to manage and use it to your advantage.

-When thinking about the benefits of stress it is important to view it as anything that alters our homeostasis (the state of steady internal, physical, and chemical conditions maintained by living systems).
+When thinking about the benefits of stress it is important to view it as anything that alters our stability, helping us to respond to situations and learn from them.
 Good stress therefore is vital for a healthy life, but bad stress can have a hugely detrimental impact on our wellbeing and ability to remain motivated and productive.
 In order to counteract the negative consequences of stress we need to be able to recognise it, manage it and change our surroundings to help deal with it.

-Steven Covey states that we need four things to “maintain and improve the implement that is you”, and in turn stay motivated and productive.
+Steven Covey states that we need four things to 'maintain and improve the implement that is you' and, in turn, we will stay motivated and productive.
 He breaks these down into four dimensions: physical, mental, spiritual and social/emotional.
 Although not directly related to stress management, I do believe that we can greatly reduce stress in our day-to-day lives by working on these four dimensions.

 At Sellick Partnership, we truly believe this and spent time throughout the COVID-19 pandemic focusing on one of these areas each Wednesday in our ‘Wellbeing Wednesday’ initiative.
-Here are some of the things we started doing to help our staff manage their own stress, and raise awareness of keeping healthy, physically and mentally at work and at home.
+Here are some of the things we started doing to help our staff manage their own stress, and highlight how important it is to remain healthy, both physically and mentally, at work and at home.

 Physical/Body – keeping fit, eat well avoid bad things

 This one is simple.
 If we look after our physical selves, our mental health will be in much better shape.
 It is therefore important to keep active and eat healthily.
-Even getting out for a small walk or getting some fresh air greatly helps to reduce stress.
+Even getting out for a small walk or getting some fresh air can have a positive impact and help to reduce stress.

-That is why we always actively encourage all our employees to take their full lunch each day.
-We also gave everyone one extended lunch per week and held regular incentives designed around getting people out and about.
+That is why we always actively encourage all our employees to take their full lunch each and every day.
 Getting away from the desk and switching off for a period of time each day is hugely important and will help keep your mind fresh and ensure you stay motivated.

 Mind – nourish your brain